bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_recap.md

 The impulse response can be metaphorically compared with a tuning fork.
 A tuning fork is used to tune an instrument.
 The fork is hit against another object, after which it will resonate at a specific frequency.
 This frequency is used as a guideline for the tuning of an instrument.
 This can be compared to the discussion of the impulse response.
 The system (the tuning fork) is excited with an impulse (hitting it against a solid object) and will output a signal, also called the impulse response (the sound signal at the resonant frequency).

-<br></br>

 ## FIR and IIR filters

-From the representation of the general LTI system, two different types of systems can be distinguished between.
+From the representation of the general LTI system, two different types of systems can be distinguished.
 These two types are finite impulse response (FIR) filters and infinite impulse response (IIR) filters.
 As the name indicates, the distinction is based on the length of the impulse response.

 FIR filters are discussed in more detail <a href="..\..\..\disciplines\discrete\discretesignalprocessing_analysis_fir_main">here</a>.
 FIR filters are the class of filters in which all auto-regressive coefficients $a_k$ are equal to zero.
 These filters effectively only contain the upper branch of the signal flow diagram in Fig. 1.
-If this class of filters is excited by an impulse, this signal will pass through the upper branch and is delayed a total of $M-1$ times.
-Besides that, a weighted version of the signal is also directed to the output of the system.
+When a FIR filter is excited by an impulse, this passes through the upper branch and is delayed a total of $M-1$ times; the delayed samples are weighted and summed to produced the output of the system.
 Mathematically, the impulse response of an FIR filter can be determined by substituting $\delta[n]$ for $x[n]$ in \eqref{eq:DE} and by setting all auto-regressive coefficients $a_k$ to zero as
 \begin{equation}
     \begin{split}
         h[n]